Federal Drug Crimes Attorney in Midland

 - 5 to 40 years of imprisonment and/or up to $5,000,000 in fines for trafficking:

-- 5 grams or more of actual methamphetamine
+- 5 grams or more of methamphetamine

 - 500 grams or more of a mixture containing cocaine